Alisha-lal/doclens-document-intelligence/README.md

 ## Why no database?

-The assignment does not require persistent accounts or document history.
+The MVP does not require persistent accounts or document history.

-Temporary in-memory storage keeps the MVP simple and reduces unnecessary infrastructure.
+Temporary in-memory storage keeps the application simple and reduces unnecessary infrastructure.

----

 ## Why no vector database?

 The MVP handles one uploaded document at a time.

 Lightweight lexical retrieval is sufficient for this scope and avoids unnecessary embedding infrastructure.

----

 ## Why FastAPI?